wcarc-on/wcarc-site/minutes/minutes202408.md

 - Upcoming monthly meeting presentations:
   - Confirmed:
-    - September: Craig Delmage (VE3OP), What is new at RAC.
+    - September: Craig Delmage (VE3OP), What is new at RAC
     - October: Wayne (VE3CZO), A USB serial bus overview
-    - November: Mike (VA3TEC), His home-brew pole-mounted remote switching on his rover setup.
+    - November: Mike (VA3TEC), His home-brew pole-mounted remote switching on his rover setup
   - Lawrence asked those present to contact him if there are projects they would like to talk about.
 - In-person meeting: Lawrence is trying to set up an in-person meeting/gathering in January at a cost-effective venue.
 More details to come.